Meet the Team

-Breezi received her Bachelor of Arts in Management from the University of St. Andrews, Scotland in 2016.
-In her spare time, Breezi is happiest when surrounded by books and is in a loyal relationship with coffee.
+Breezi received her Bachelor of Arts in Management from the University of St. Andrews, Scotland, in 2016.
+In her spare time, Breezi is happiest when surrounded by books and her dog Sodapop.

-Regina serves as our Development Director.
-This will require her attention in the work of developing the Sierra Delta’s plan on how to communicate with various groups about the organization, veterans who apply for the ambassador program and donor development, and fundraising.
+Regina serves as our Community Outreach Director.
+This will require her attention in the work of developing Sierra Delta’s plan on how to communicate with various groups about the organization, veterans who apply for the ambassador program and donor development, and fundraising.

 Regina has worked as an office administrator, teacher, education administrator, and is currently building her own business that helps women have tough, bold conversations about the unspoken things.
 Married to United States Marine, SSgt.
 Chad J. Simon (1972-2005), Regina began serving veterans and their families as a Family Coordinator when Golf Company Marines deployed to Iraq in 2004.
 She has continued to serve Veteran’s families in many capacities since Chad's death in August of 2005.